Ashenone2/DDMSL/README.md

 Dll1.
 DLL is a dynamic link library used to generate state transition matrices and can only run in the Windows environment.

-Please run SIR first_ Train_ Release. py, the trained model will be stored in the model folder.
+Please run SIR_train_release.py first, the trained model will be stored in the model folder.
 And in the model_ Modify the corresponding file path in tset.py for testing.